 An Extended Validation certificate, why?

-- Check of domain owner, company data and the requester.
+- Best identity guarantee by strict validation process; check of domain owner, company data and the requester.

 - Higher Google ranking when using SSL on all pages of the website.